Resources/Forms for Travel and Reimbursement at SEAS

 Use this form to request Supplemental Payments for Harvard paid employees (including late reimbursements).
 The payment will be added to the employee’s next regular paycheck.

-To request an exception to the University Travel and/or Business Expense Reimbursement Policy, submit completed form to SEAS Finance Operations for review.
+To request an exception to the University Travel and/or Business Expense Reimbursement Policy, follow the SEAS Exception Process outlined here and submit completed form to SEAS Finance Operations for review.